Greyhound Betting Tips

 Choose Your Site

 Choosing your betting site for New Zealand greyhound racing is just as important as knowing the dogs themselves.
 Make sure that you understand all the different kinds of bets, and focus on ones which are equal to your experience level.
-A good betting site will offer a wide range of betting markets as well as a good range of races to bet on.
+A good betting site will offer a wide range of betting markets as well as a good range of races to bet on, including October’s popular Caulfield Cup betting action.
 Free bets are another thing to look out for as some sites offer great offers for new members.
 Choose a site which has good specials as well as good odds which suit your personal preference.